openstack/tempest/doc/source/write_tests.rst

 The base unit of testing in Tempest is the `TestCase`_ (also called the test class).
 Each TestCase contains test methods which are the individual tests that will be executed by the test runner.
-But, the TestCase is the smallest self contained unit for tests from the tempest perspective.
-It's also the level at which tempest is parallel safe.
+But, the TestCase is the smallest self contained unit for tests from the Tempest perspective.
+It's also the level at which Tempest is parallel safe.
 In other words, multiple TestCases can be executed in parallel, but individual test methods in the same TestCase can not.
 Also, all test methods within a TestCase are assumed to be executed serially.
 As such you can use the test case to store variables that are shared between